bkuschak/cmsis_dap_tcp_esp32/README.md

   RGB LED).
 - UART to TCP/IP bridge can be enabled to provide access to the target board's serial console remotely, using an ESP32 UART.
+- Up to 3 independent JTAG/SWD interfaces can be supported simultaneously.
+- Up to 3 independent UART bridges can be supported simultaneously.
 - Typical performance:
-  - Reading / writing SRAM: up to 200 KB/sec
+  - SWD reading / writing SRAM: up to 200 KB/sec
-  - Flashing a 512 KB firmware image to the STM32F401RE completes in about 13.4 seconds, including erase, program, and verify (with 4 to 8 seconds of that time used for flash erasure).
+  - SWD flashing a 512 KB firmware image to the STM32F401RE completes in about 13.4 seconds, including erase, program, and verify (with 4 to 8 seconds of that time used for flash erasure).
 The Blue Pill takes about 6 seconds for a 64KB image.